-The bacteria that causes boils is Staphylococcus, a bacteria often found under the skin and inside the nose.
+The bacteria that cause boils are Staphylococcus, a bacteria often found under the skin and inside the nose.
 Boils can also be caused by insect bites or a small cut that allows bacteria to enter the body.

 Boils can be easily treated at home.
 Here are some home remedies that can be used to treat boils:

 Boils are caused by infection and the antiseptic properties in onions are effective for treating them.
 Place a slice of onion on the boil and cover it with a clean cloth.
 The heat generated by the onion helps treat the boil.
-Repeat 3-4 times a day until the boil vanishes.
+Repeat 3-4 times a day.